sudoker0/sudoker0.github.io/ReadMe.md

     - GitHub does not supported parsing PHP, ASP
     - I like to keep my website **pure** HTML and JS
 - There are currently 5 page* on my website:
-    - Home: The page that you will see when you access my website, contain:
+    - Home: Show the page you will see when you access my website, this page contain:
-        - Link to my favourite Minecraft project
+        - A little introduction about my self
+        - Social link
-        - Image of my favourite Minecraft project
+        - A long list of all of my project
-        - Info of my website
-    - How did I make the website?: The page that explain how I make the website, contain:
-        - Some sentence from me
-        - Link to the site that help me created this website
-    - Credit: The page that credit software that help created this website, contain:
+    - Credit: Show credit for software and webpage that help with this website, this page contain:
         - Link to the software that help created this website
-    - Sneak Peak and Event: The page that show all of the big event of the website and sneak peak of something big that I created, contain:
-        - Image of something big that I created
-        - List of big event of the website
-    - Other Project: The page that list all of my other project that is not Minecraft, contain:
-        - Date that I posted a project
-        - The name and description of the project
-        - Link of the project and the source code of the project
+        - Link to the webpage that help with the website
+    - About Website: Show information about my website in both Table and text form, this page contain:
+        - A table show information like the file size, number of commit, ...
-        - **Note**: Every project is split into a seperate area of the page
+    - Gallery: Show a list of picture, this page contain:
+        - A UI to nagivate and see the picture
 - *: There are some page like: Loading page, lite version of the page that I did not mention.
 That's because most people will access the main version of the website (unless your Internet is slow).
 But I will still mention some of those:
     - Lite version:
-        - All have black and white (and sometimes blue) color
         - No custom font
         - Basic styling
-        - Home: No image
         - Can be access through the loading page
     - Loading page (index.html):
+        - An animated SVG (or GIF is the SVG failed to load)
+        - 3 link:
-        - A gif which show that the main one is loading
+            - One redirect to the main version
-        - 2 link:
             - One redirect to the lite version
             - One redirect to the first ever version of my website
     - First version: